Tuesday, November 12, 2019

-2016, while I was still on my extended visit to Nigeria, I traveled by road from Abuja to Benin City.
+In 2016, while I was still on my extended visit to Nigeria, I travelled by road from Abuja to Benin City.
 And it was a journey I will never forget.
-After Irrua, the driver made a detour and decided to go through Ekpoma City in order to avoid the gulley ahead of us on the highway.
+After Irrua, the driver made a detour and decided to go through Ekpoma City in order to avoid the gully ahead of us on the highway.
 The detour turned out to be our worst nightmare - there was no motorable road anywhere within Ekpoma township.
-A detour that ought to be about fifteen minutes, turned out to about an hour drive.
+A detour that ought to be about fifteen minutes turned out to be about an hour drive.

 When I got to Benin City, I wrote and complained about the state of the Abuja/Lokoja/Auchi/Benin road and the seeming total abandonment of the entire Ekpoma Town by the Edo State Government.
-Only one guy, Oyetenu, an alumnus of Bendel State Univerity, responded, asking if I have any video of the road.
+Only one guy, Oyetenu, an alumnus of Bendel State University, responded, asking if I had any video of the road.
 I do not recollect another comment or response on the thread.

 About a week after the publication of my protest comment, two things happened in that city.

-First, Governor Adam Oshiomhole hastily awarded a contract to construct a certain road with Ekpoma.
+First, Governor Adam Oshiomhole hastily awarded a contract to construct a certain road in Ekpoma.

-The question that begs to ask is if it requires a beautiful lawyer to die before Nigerians show interest on a very important issue?
+The question that begs to be asked is if it requires a beautiful lawyer to die before Nigerians show interest in a very important issue?
 May the soul of the departed learned colleague rest in peace.
 But which is more beneficial to society?
-Extending condolences to the bereaved or drawing government's attention to the state of our roads?
-Given the choices, I do think the beautiful lady would have rather an attention was shown on the poor state of the road and the government acted promptly.
+Extending condolences to the bereaved or drawing the government's attention to the state of our roads?
+Given the choices, I do think the beautiful lady would have rather that attention be shown to the poor state of the road and that the government acted promptly.
 Because that would have saved her life.

 Where are we today?
 Everybody is now writing and complaining about the perilous state of Nigerian roads.
-If there was a concerted effort in the form of protest at the National Assembly, demanding the rejection of Fashola, I think Aso Rock would have gotten the message loud and clear.
-A Minister who presided over the abandonment of Lagos/Badagry road and the Mile2/Apapa road for four years was screened and reappointed.
+If there was a concerted effort in the form of a protest at the National Assembly, demanding the rejection of Fashola, I think Aso Rock would have gotten the message loud and clear.
+A Minister who presided over the abandonment of the Lagos/Badagry road and the Mile 2/Apapa road for four years was screened and reappointed.
 No protest came from Nigeria.
-Meaning you don't rights or conversant with what citizens' right entails.
+Meaning you aren't right or conversant with what citizens' right entails.

 Just about a week ago, the Minister of Works stated that the conditions of our roads are not as bad as painted in the media.
 You think he knows about the state of our roads?
 How often do you see your Senator or House of Rep member in your community?
 They don't ply your roads and they don't live your world.
 And that's what disconnect is about.